tohskai/SigLIP-2/report.md

 I fused qkv-layer in attention, so we could avoid kernel launch overhead.

 Stream-k didn’t lead to any gains as we have bias/activations after allmost every matmul.
 It was pretty much only performance penalty in my implementations.
-And there are also known [issues](https://github.com/triton-lang/triton/issues/1393)with it in triton.
+And there are also known [issues](https://github.com/triton-lang/triton/issues/1393) with it in triton.

 I ran some experiments with cuda.graphs and it was pretty impactful, but we are trying to stick to purely kernel performance gains.